Program Requirements and Information

 - To produce students that are highly qualified for various opportunities and careers in visual communication, new media, and the digital arts

 - To provide the global community with visual artists that are critical thinkers, problem solvers, as well as culturally, socially and environmentally conscious designers, creators and producers

 - To provide fine arts majors a survey of courses in design, including new media, web/multimedia, installation art, fashion design, and product design

 - To assist students in career and future educational pursuits by networking with the professionals in the visual communication and media industry

 - To provide students access to state-of-the art design, digital imaging and multimedia technology, as well as the ability to conduct research and participate in collaborative, sustainable and interdisciplinary projects

 - To introduce students to visual and media artists, designers, and especially those of color who have contributed to the field of technology, art/design, and media, and to further introduce contemporary visual artists/designers incorporating art and technology into their creative work and in industry

 The student must officially declare fine arts as a major in VCDMA (and select a concentration) by entering it on his/her initial application for admission or by submitting the Declaration of Major form.
-Students are entered as premajors and then after passing appropriate portfolios reviews, coursework, etc. students move onto becoming majors.
+Students are entered as pre-majors and then after passing appropriate portfolios reviews, coursework, etc. students move on to become majors.

-Transfer students are expected to present/maintain a comprehensive portfolio of their work prior to acceptance in the department, meet with the VCDMA academic advisor, and complete a transfer credit evaluation and meeting.
-Contact the DFPA's office or the registrar's office for more information.
+Transfer students are expected to present/maintain a comprehensive portfolio of their work prior to acceptance in the department, must meet with the VCDMA program coordinator, and complete a transfer credit evaluation and portfolio review (if available).
+The portfolio is not mandatory but highly suggested and will be required within the first year of coming to the VCDMA program.
+Transfer students should follow the directions above and complete the online portfolio review form.
+All Transfer students must contact the DFPA main office or the VCDMA program coordinator for more information.